 Job Description

-Travel agents in TX help develop, book, and manage their clients’ travel plans.
+Travel agents in Texas help develop, book, and manage their clients’ travel plans.
 Depending on the travelers’ unique needs, budget, and preferences, an agent may perform the following tasks for their clients:

 - Choosing travel destinations

-- Booking domestic and overseas flights and lodgings
+- Booking travel for domestic and overseas flights and lodgings

 - Purchase travel insurance